10 Minutes of Code:

 In this first lesson for Unit 1, you will learn about working in the Program Editor to write a program that controls a light on the TI-Innovator™ Hub.

 - Use the TI-Nspire™ CX Program Editor

 - Use the Send command to control a light on the TI-Innovator™ Hub

 - Introduction to the Wait statement

-- Timing on the TI-Innovator™ Hub and the calculator
+- Timing on the TI-Innovator™ Hub and the handheld

 Connect the TI-Innovator™ Hub to the TI-Nspire™ CX.
+The handheld will turn on.
 On the TI-Innovator™ Hub, a green light illuminates, indicating that the TI-Innovator™ Hub has power and is ready.

-When learning to program a calculator with the TI-Innovator™ Hub, you will be learning to program in two separate but connected worlds: the calculator and the TI-Innovator™ Hub.
+When learning to program a handheld with the TI-Innovator™ Hub, you will be learning to program in two separate but connected worlds: the handheld and the TI-Innovator™ Hub.

 - Type a name for the program (we use the name light1 here), and press enter.